We delve into the origin and history of Arabic, the official language of Qatar, which is spoken by millions across the world.

 Around the time that Arabic was born, people in the region used several languages.
 Therefore, historians still debate why, when, and how its popularity came about, and when it began to be used in written form.
 Questions about its written form all but disappeared after 632 CE when, according to Islam, the Prophet Mohammed received the Qur’an from God, and wrote it down verbatim.
 This holy text, and the ensuing Arab Conquests, led to the spread of Arabic across the world.
 To this day, people consider this version of Arabic as Classical Arabic.

-Pronunciation and phonology
+Pronunciation and phonology of Arabic

 The Arabic alphabet is formed by combining 18 unique shapes with dots above and below to create 28 distinct letters.
 You read Arabic from right to left.
 Once you can match letters to sounds, it is entirely phonetic.